Matthiasvanderhallen/TrivialMuffinsPlays/README.md

 This way, you can easily check that the text at a certain line number is the same in all three languages.

 #Merging and deploying
-The command ``./merger`` creates a file called `output.txt` that represents the merged languages. the command ``./deploy`` deploys the newest subtitles.
-It calls the ``merger`` command, and moves the output.txt file to `ondertitels.txt` in the main folder (this folders parent director), where the HTTP server loads it.
-If necessary, reload the Master webpage to reflect these changes.
+The command ``./merger`` creates a file called `ondertitels.txt` that represents the merged languages.